seleniumbase/SeleniumBase/examples/cdp_mode/playwright/ReadMe.md

 In the sync formats, `get_endpoint_url()` also applies `nest-asyncio` so that nested event loops are allowed.
 (Python doesn't allow nested event loops by default).
 Without this, you'd get the error: `"Cannot run the event loop while another loop is running"` when calling CDP Mode methods (such as `solve_captcha()`) from within the Playwright context manager.
 This `nest-asyncio` call is done behind-the-scenes so that users don't need to handle this on their own.

+Default timeout values are different between Playwright and SeleniumBase.
+For instance, a 30-second default timeout in a Playwright method might be 10 seconds in the equivalent SeleniumBase method.
+When specifying custom timeout values, Playwright uses milliseconds, whereas SeleniumBase uses seconds.
+Eg. `page.wait_for_timeout(500)` is the equivalent of `sb.sleep(0.5)`.

+Playwright's `:has-text()` selector is the equivalent of SeleniumBase's `:contains()` selector, except for one small difference: `:has-text()` isn't case-sensitive, but `:contains()` is.

+Unlike normal Playwright, you don't need to run `playwright install` before running Stealthy Playwright Mode scripts because the system Chrome will be used.
+There's also the option of setting `use_chromium=True` to use the unbranded Chromium browser instead, which still supports extensions.

 ### 🎭 <b translate="no">Stealthy Playwright Mode</b> examples:

 Here's an example that queries Microsoft Copilot: